openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 annotation with the generation of the authoritative resource.
 Errors in conversion will be reported on the Machine API resource in the `status.conditions`.

-The new webhook introduced by this enahncement will have `FailPolicy=Ignore`, and therefore should not impact cluster operations when failing.
+The new webhook introduced by this enhancement will have `FailPolicy=Ignore`, and therefore should not impact cluster operations when failing.

 When the controller and webhook are restored, they should, unless there are persistent errors in need of human intervention, continue reconciling and restore the desired state.